 The former is by far the most well-known, at least in non-clinical settings.
 Hydrogen-rich water is essentially water into which molecular hydrogen has been dissolved or released.
 The H2-generating agent can differ between bioceramic minerals or special H2 formulations (generally tablets) which emit the gas into the water.

 Hydrogen water generations have appeared on the market in recent years, although these technologies – which utilise special membranes – are incredibly costly.
-A better alternative might be to purchase ready-to-drink hydrogen water, use a hydrogen water jug, or try special hydrogen-stimulating tablets which you add to water.
+A better alternative might be to purchase ready-to-drink hydrogen water, use a hydrogen water jug, a home water ionizer, or try special hydrogen-stimulating tablets which you add to water.

 Molecular hydrogen tablets generally consist of a special form of elemental magnesium combined with natural organic acid which, after interacting with water, releases the bonds of H2O, creating millions of H2 nanobubbles with the added benefit of magnesium ions.